 While we know as parents that brushing your teeth is essential to good dental care, your children may not share the same view.
-They can see brushing their teeth like a bit of a chore.
+They can see brushing their teeth as a bit of a chore.
 It’s something that takes too much time and effort.

 So a great tip is to make this part of the routine a little more fun for your child.
 Making the teeth brushing process more engaging to their mind and imagination.

 Tablets and smartphones are an excellent aid to this.
 There are many applications you can download now.
-They tend to cover the two minutes recommended brushing time, while showing something fun and imaginative to your child.
+They tend to cover the two minutes recommended brushing time while showing something fun and imaginative to your child.

 Popular characters from Disney and other cartoons can all feature.
 So you are bound to find something that will ignite the interests of your child.

 Younger children may not be able to concentrate too much on a tablet.
-This is where you as the parent need to get a little creative.
+This is where you, as the parent need to get a little creative.

 Some parents recommend making up a little song that you sing while brushing your teeth.
 It could be funny, sweet, fast, or slow.
-Whatever you think will spark up interest within your child.
+Whatever you think will spark interest within your child.

 Let Your Children Pick Out Their Toothbrushes